-We determined also, that while the paper conto draw largely upon the most popular periodica's | tinued under our control, it should be strictly neuof the day, both American and Foreign; and as the tral in politics, and that as news and literary joured this paper will be a welcome Notion to every determination has been strictly and rigidly adhered family.
-Besides a full synopsis of the current news to, and while we shall continue to give our renders of the day,) as published in the Boston Daily such public document as may be deemed of inte-Times,) it will contain Poetry, Popular Tales, rest to all, and such a history of the progress of political events, as are strictly in keeping with our duty, and the character of the paper, we shall stu-The whole world of Literature will be ransacked diously and thoroughly avoid any contamination of dering it neat and durable for filing.
-In addition to these efforts toward perfection in the mechanical department, and exterior of our paper, no labor, and no cost been spared in the developement of intellectual strength.
-The present variety of interesting tales, original, from foreign and domestic magazines, together with the valuable contributions of our own circle of literary friends will continue to give interest to the paper, while everything important and worthy of note that of this day.
-Fifty-two large Volumes for Three nappens in the Old World or the New, shall be
+We determined also, that while the paper continued under our control, it should be strictly neutral in polities, and that as news and literary jourletermination has been strictly and rigidly adhered Besides a full synopsis of the current news | to, and while we shall continue to give our readers of the day,) as published in the Boston Daily such public document as may be deemed of inte-Times,) it will contain Poetry, Popular Tales, rest to all, and such a history of the progress of political events, as are strictly in keeping with our duty, and the character of the paper, we shall studiously and thoroughly avoid any contamination of partizan polities.

+The paper is now printed in a new and beautiful type,-has received the praise of many editors of taste, as the handsomest family sheet in the Union.'
+Our efforts have been directed to the combining The Post is printed on a stout white paper, rendering it neat and durable for filing.
+In addition to these efforts toward perfection in the mechanical department, and exterior of our pavelopement of intellectual strength.
+The present and domestic magazines, together with the valuable contributions of our own circle of literary friends will continue to give interest to the paper, while everything important and worthy of note that nappens in the Old World or the New, shall be collected and collated for the taste of our rea-